ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 ## Embodiment Circuitry

 Another extensively studied and well-established brain circuitry is what I call the *embodiment circuitry*.
-The more commonly term used in neuroscience is 'interoceptive' circuitry ([interoception](/pdf/Farb_et_al_2015.pdf), broadly defined, refers to the process of receiving, accessing and appraising signals originating within the body.) *Embodiment* is a less technical term and clearly indicates that this circuitry allows us to know what it feels like to be 'in our bodies.'
+The more commonly term used in neuroscience is 'interoceptive' circuitry ([interoception](/pdf/Farb_et_al_2015.pdf), broadly defined, refers to the process of receiving, accessing and appraising signals originating within the body).&nbsp;*Embodiment* is a less technical term and clearly indicates that this circuitry allows us to know what it feels like to be 'in our bodies.'

 A key part of the embodiment circuitry is the insular cortex or insula, a cortical region that brings together all information coming from the body (e.g., sensations of movement, touch, tension, pressure, warmth, etc.).